 Repeatable courses - These courses have content variation; therefore, enrollment is allowed multiple times.
 These courses are noted as repeatable in the Course Catalog.

 Setting Aside Past Record

 Qualified students may request to set aside a previous substandard academic record if they feel it does not reflect their true ability at Clark College.
 Only the Clark College record can be set aside; the college cannot set aside records from other colleges.

 Setting aside does not expunge the previous record, but places a "set aside" or "grade forgiveness" notation on the student's transcript, marking the term from which the college will calculate a GPA for determining probation, eligibility, or honors at graduation.
 Students may not count set aside credits to fulfill requirements for graduation nor remove credits that had been used to fulfill requirements for graduation.
 Students should understand that the record to be set aside includes all courses taken before the term selected by the student, and those courses may not be used to satisfy future course prerequisites.

 Students may set aside a previous record if:

-- They have earned fifteen (15) credits at Clark College beyond the quarter to be set aside.
+- They have earned fifteen (15) credits at Clark College beyond the term to be set aside.